thegimliboy/SpeechPi/README.md

 You don't have to confirm their E-Mail!

+When they redirected you to the "Developer Portal" klick on the button "Get an AppID"

+Choose any Application Name...

-Put it in your “queryprocess.py”, you will see where exactly!
+Put it in your “queryprocess.py”, you will see where exactly!(Use nano speechscripts/queryprocess.py to edit it)

 #Move files:
 mv speechscrips /opt/ ##Move folder "speechscripts" to /opt/